 Tips for optimizing IMAP migrations

-When you undertake an Internet Message Access Protocol (IMAP) migration from an on-premises Exchange Server to Office 365, you have a few choices for optimizing the migration performance.
+When you undertake an Internet Message Access Protocol (IMAP) migration from an on-premises Exchange Server to Microsoft 365 or Office 365, you have a few choices for optimizing the migration performance.

 Optimize IMAP migrations